uliwitness/UKSyntaxColoredTextDocument/README.markdown

    distribution.

-REVISIONS:
+##Revisions
 	0.1	-	First public release.
 	0.1.1 - Fixed a tiny bug that could cause a crash when the last character in the document was deleted.
 Removed a couple of outdated files and added some missing identifiers to the example SyntaxDefinition.plist.
 	0.1.5 - Added option to maintain indentation of previous line for new lines when a return key is typed, added accessors for auto syntax coloring and maintain indentation flags.
-	0.2.0 - Added "Identifiers2" list, "comments2", coloring of "tags",
-			-syntaxDictionary method, support for specifying the escape character for coloring strings, HTML sample syntax definition, leaving out the charset for identifiers, icons indicating selection type, UKSCTDColorWellPrefsController, new-style syntax definitions
-			and UKSCTDUserIdentifiersPrefsController, and UKMultiSyntaxColoredTextDocument.
+	0.2.0 - Added "Identifiers2" list, "comments2", coloring of "tags", -syntaxDictionary method, support for specifying the escape character for coloring strings, HTML sample syntax definition, leaving out the charset for identifiers, icons indicating selection type, UKSCTDColorWellPrefsController, new-style syntax definitions and UKSCTDUserIdentifiersPrefsController, and UKMultiSyntaxColoredTextDocument.
 	0.3.0 - Fixed exceptions when undoing, hopefully finally fixed the bug where editing an empty document would occasionally crash.
 	0.4.0 - Fixed indent/unindent to not indent the next line after a full-line (triple click) selection and made it support undo.
 Made "new" ObjC coloring scheme support user identifiers, added more identifiers.
 Multi syntax colored document now tries to pick the right syntax coloring definition file based on extension.
 Misc. stability fixes.

-CONTACT INFORMATION
+	0.5.0 - Various improvements to undo, comment/uncomment menu item, actual syntax coloring code now extracted into a view controller.
+Removed support for old-style syntax definitions.
+Prettier top bar containing status messages.

+##Contact Information

 You can find the newest version of UKSyntaxColoredTextDocument at
 	http://github.com/uliwitness/UKSyntaxColoredTextDocument